7 Signs Of A Nervous Breakdown To Never Ignore

 When stress overwhelms you and you’re no longer able to function in your daily life, you’ve had a nervous breakdown.
 This term doesn’t refer to a specific mental illness or medical issue, but it does suggest that you’ve reached your limit (whether through emotional stress, physical stress, or a combination of the two).

 No matter how resilient you are, there’s only so much you can endure.
 Look out for the following seven signs of a nervous breakdown, and seek support if they sound familiar.

 Researchers at the University of Maryland Medical Center note that moderate stress can actually be helpful to your concentration, as it prompts the release of memory-boosting hormones and enhances concentration.

-Any irregular heartbeat qualifies as an arrhythmia and (in the absence of an underlying medical condition) can indicate that you’re running low on emotional or physical reserves.
-You may feel like your heart is pounding, fluttering and skipping beats.
+Any irregular heartbeat qualifies as arrhythmia and (in the absence of an underlying medical condition) can indicate that you’re running low on emotional or physical reserves.
+You may feel like your heart is pounding, fluttering, and skipping beats.
 And if you’re majorly overwhelmed, a panic attack can even follow.

 If your doctor has reassured you that you’re otherwise well, you can calm your heartbeat by taking slow, deep breaths and making time for a regular yoga routine.

 Browse the collection of self-hypnosis downloads and CDs that have positively impacted thousands of people, changed habits and developed key areas in their lives.

 Browse the collection of self-hypnosis downloads and CDs that have positively impacted thousands of people, changed habits and developed key areas in their lives.Click here to browse the hypnosis collection now

 As you probably know, stomach aches aren’t always caused by infections; often, they’re the result of anxiety or stress.
 If diarrhea, cramps, gas and bloating have become everyday occurrences for you, consider whether you’re on the verge of mental collapse.